Cinaglio: History

 The village today stands on top of a hill, but in ancient times it had to be placed further downstream.
-The first news of Cinaglio, whose name seems to derive from the Latin cenaculum, in the meaning of "hotel", "inn", ie place of rest on the road connecting Hasta with Industry, date back to Roman times.
+The first news of Cinaglio, whose name seems to derive from the Latin cenaculum, in the meaning of "hotel", "inn", i.e. place of rest on the road connecting Hasta with Industry, date back to Roman times.

 In 962 he was assigned to the bishop of Asti by Emperor Otto I.

 In 1198, according to the Codex Astensis, Cinaglio is included in the territories subject to Asti and its jurisdiction.
 It became a free commune in 1383 and was included in the endowment of Valentina Visconti shortly afterwards, under the rule of the Orleans.

 The pacts agreed by the Community with the Visconti in 1383 were the basis of the events of the territory for about two centuries.

 With the passage of Asti to the Duchy of Savoy (1531), Cinaglio also lost the privileges he had enjoyed under the Visconti.
 Only in 1560 did it regain the recognition of its franchises, reconfirmed by Charles Emmanuel I in 1587.

 Being "free land" Cinaglio was not subjected by any feudal lord until the early seventeenth century.
 In 1619 the county of Chiusano-Cinaglio was established and assigned to the Caissotti family.
 With the Napoleonic domination it was part of the Tanaro department.

 Only after the restoration and the return of Vittorio Emanuele I, the province of Asti was reconstituted, then suppressed with the unification of Italy.
 From then until 1935, Cinaglio was part of the province of Alessandria.